 A bit about Mark

 With nearly 16 years’ experience as a Chartered Accountant, Mark has worked in private practice, investment banking and the oil and gas industry before commencing at East Perth Redevelopment Authority in early 2008.
-Since the commencement of the Metropolitan Redevelopment Authority (MRA) on 1 January 2012, Mark has been MRA’s Executive Director Corporate Services and Chief Finance Officer.
+Since the commencement of the Metropolitan Redevelopment Authority (MRA) on 1 January 2012, Mark has been MRA’s Executive Director Commercial and Business Services and Chief Finance Officer.
 In this combined role, he oversees the financial management of the Authority, and is responsible for the direction of the MRA’s corporate service units, including legal and governance, procurement, finance and treasury, information services and human resources.